tomwilkie/weave/site/features.md

     host1# D=$(weave run -t -i ubuntu)

-Weave uses the Docker Events API to learn when a container has exited and hence can release its IP address.
+Weave will automatically learn when a container has exited and hence can release its IP address.

 Weave shares the IP range across all peers, dynamically according to